Gardenia jasminoides ‘Kleim’s Hardy’

 Provide fast-draining but moisture-retentive soil conditioned with plenty of organic matter such as peat moss or ground bark.
 Plant gardenias high (like azaleas and rhododendrons) and avoid crowding from other plants and competing roots.
 To help suppress weeds, mulch plants instead of cultivating around them.

-Slow growing, forming a mound 2–3 ft. high and wide.
+Slowly grows into a mound 2–3 ft. tall and wide.
 Intensely fragrant single, star-shaped flowers are 1–3 in. wide.
-Blooms profusely in early summer, sporadically through rest of growing season.
+Blooms profusely in early summer, sporadically through the rest of the growing season.
 Reportedly has survived to 0°F/–18°C, suffering only damage to foliage.